Amyntaio Power Plant: Operation

 The power plant's first unit has been in operation since January 1987 with the second unit following in August 1987.
 Its lifespan is limited by the remaining exploitable deposits in the Amyntaio mine.
 As PPC requested article 33 Limited lifetime derogation status for its Amyntaio and Kardia plants, excluding them from compliance with stricter emission limits set by the EU directive 2010/75, they are expected to be shut down by the end of 2023.

 In 2013, the Greek government included the Amyntaio power plant in a list of assets which PPC was required to spin-off to a subsidiary.
 This subsidiary was set to be turned into a new competing electricity company following its privatization.
 Following large scale protests and limited corporate interest in entering the Greek lignite market, the new Syriza-led government however announced it would call off the privatization.

-Cogeneration of Heat and Power
+Cogeneration of heat and power

-The power station is equipped to make productive use of excess heat, supplying the nearby town of Amyntaio and the villages of Filotas and Levea with co-generated district heat.
+The power station is equipped to make productive use of waste heat, supplying the nearby town of Amyntaio and the villages of Filotas and Levea with co-generated district heat.
 Connecting to the power stations steam pipelines, the municipal District Heating Company of Amyndeo operates an extensive network connecting 1250 public and residential buildings.

 Originally constructed in 2005, the district heating network is currently being expanded by a planned 50% to cover a larger share of the three villages' heating requirements.
 Accordingly, the equipment is being upgraded to allow for thermal loads up to 34 MWth.

 The Amyntaio district heating project is the third project of its kind in Greece following similar projects in Kozani and Ptolemaida.
 It has become a model project in transnational cooperation with the neighbouring North Macedonia.